eduvpn/documentation/app/NO_BUTTONS.md

    organization, e.g. a VPN server for "Institute Access" and a list of VPN servers around the world that can be used for "Secure Internet".

-The app stores the organization identifier (`org_id`) the user chooses so this selector step does not need to be repeated anymore.

-On subsequent runs the app immediately shows VPN servers as obtained/configured during the last run.
+On subsequent runs, the list of servers is immediately available and potentially shows new servers that the user can now access based on their organization.

 # App Flow

 0. Application Starts;
-1. Do we have a `server_info_url`?
+1. Do we have a configured `server_info_url`?
 Yes: go to 5, No: go to 2;
 2. Download `organization_list.json`;
 3. Show a list of all organizations from the `organization_list.json` and allow the user to browse and search based on name and keywords;